 |

-The late 1960s Sylvania 6V6GT tubes in this precisely matched pair have halo getters, black plates, and smoked glass bottles.
-The red print on the base has the Sylvania logo.
+The 1954 RCA 6V6GT tubes in this precisely matched pair have gray glass and bottom D getters.
+Their black bases have silver print with the RCA logo.
 Both tubes test as new and are matched for both current draw (mA) and Gm.

 |